 Job Outlook and Salary Information

 Earning an associate's degree could prepare individuals for managerial positions, although they may need to gain additional professional experience before advancing to higher-level jobs.
-The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for food service managers, including restaurant general managers, will increase 11% from 2018-2028, which is as fast as average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for food service managers, including restaurant general managers, will increase 11% from 2018-2028, which is much faster than average (www.bls.gov).
 The median salary for people working in this occupation was $54,240 in 2018, per the BLS.
 Administrative service manager jobs are predicted to increase by 7% from 2018-2018.

 Graduates of business management associate's degree programs may be able to transfer directly into bachelor's degree programs in business administration.
 These programs may offer specialization options in subjects like finance, marketing, management and accounting.